dangerbot3pic/C90_Compiler_Translator/README.md

     or
     ./bin/translate

-Which takes in code via stdin and prints code to stdout.
+This takes in code via stdin and prints code to stdout